OpenTimeWatch-Project/OpenTimeWatch-OS/README.md

 9. Watch endurance
 10. Flappy bird clone
 11. UART console support

-# When could you expect SDKs for apps, custom home screens and widgets
-By V0.7 or V0.8 we could start making SDKs for developers to make apps and games, we will also extend support for other microcontrollers and screen resolutions as the OS currently runs at 128 * 128 px.

 # Can I contribute ?
 Yes, you can contribute to the project by the following ways :